Dartmouth Library Union FAQs

 Below is a list of common questions in regard to the DCLWU unionization efforts.

-A union is an association of employees formed to negotiate with their employer with respect to matters regarding terms and conditions of employment, including pay, hours, and other employment-related conditions.
+A union is an association of employees formed to negotiate with their employer on matters regarding terms and conditions of employment, including pay, hours, and other employment-related conditions.
 The union is the exclusive negotiating agent, meaning no other individual, body, or organization is permitted to work with the employer on matters relating to employment for those employees, referred to as a bargaining unit.

 Union representatives negotiate with employers through a mechanism called collective bargaining.
 The results of this process are contained in a collective bargaining agreement (CBA), and both parties are bound by the terms of this contract during its term or until a new CBA is in place.
 The union remains the exclusive representative for members of the bargaining unit until and unless (1) the union disavows interest in representing the unit, or (2) bargaining unit members voluntarily sign a petition seeking to decertify the union (after which a vote would be taken).